When I Stopped Loving You

 Ella waved at her from across the room.

 Alice ended the call.
-Swallowed the bitterness rising in her throat.
-Forced her exhausted body to move forward.
+She swallowed the bitterness rising in her throat and forced her exhausted body to move forward.

 "Happy birthday, Stella."